longndt/react-course/react-javascript/lesson1-fundamentals-setup/theory/theory1.md

 ## What is React?

-> 🗺️ **Visual Learning**: For a comprehensive understanding of the course roadmap, see [Course Roadmap Diagram](../../diagrams/course_roadmap.md)
+> 🗺️ **Visual Learning** For a comprehensive understanding of the course roadmap, see [Course Roadmap Diagram](../../diagrams/course_roadmap.md)

-**React** is a JavaScript library for building user interfaces, created and maintained by Meta (Facebook).
+**React**is a JavaScript library for building user interfaces, created and maintained by Meta (Facebook).

 ### Key Concepts

-- **Component-Based**: Build encapsulated components that manage their own state
+- **Component-Based** Build encapsulated components that manage their own state
-- **Declarative**: Design views for each state, React efficiently updates the right components
+- **Declarative** Design views for each state, React efficiently updates the right components
-- **Learn Once, Write Anywhere**: Can be used for web, mobile (React Native), desktop, and more
+- **Learn Once, Write Anywhere** Can be used for web, mobile (React Native), desktop, and more

 ### Why React?